Martin Landau: Acting coach

 Encouraged by his own mentor, Lee Strasberg, Landau also taught acting.
 Actors coached by him include Jack Nicholson and Anjelica Huston.

-Personal life
+Personal life and death

 Landau married actress and former co-star Barbara Bain on January 31, 1957.
 They had two daughters, Susan and Juliet.
 Landau and Bain divorced in 1993.

-Death

-On July 15, 2017, Landau died at age 89 at the Ronald Reagan UCLA Medical Center in Westwood, Los Angeles, California; he had been briefly hospitalized.
+On July 15, 2017, Landau died at age 89 at the Ronald Reagan UCLA Medical Center in Los Angeles; he had been briefly hospitalized.
 The cause of death was hypovolemic shock brought on by internal bleeding and heart disease.
 Landau is buried at the Beth David Cemetery in Elmont, New York.